 - ⅓ cup dry white wine

 - 1 large clove garlic grated

-- 1/2 cup crème fraîche see note in recipe card for making crème fraîche ahead if you are unable to find it in your local grocery; in a pinch, substitute mascarpone or sour cream
+- ½ cup crème fraîche see note in recipe card for homemade crème fraîche; make and refrigerate ahead of recipe; may substitute mascarpone or sour cream

 - Combine paprika, thyme, salt and ground black pepper in a small bowl.
 Sprinkle over chicken.
 Place cornstarch in a shallow bowl.
 Dredge the chicken in the cornstarch, shaking off excess.

-- Add broth, wine, lemon juice, honey and garlic to the pan and cook until reduced by half, about 5 minutes.
+- Add broth, wine, lemon juice, honey, and garlic to the pan and cook until reduced by half, about 5 minutes.
 Reduce heat to low and whisk in crème fraîche.
 Return the chicken to the pan and turn to coat with the sauce.
+Simmer an additional 5 to 8 minutes over low heat until the chicken is warmed through.
 Sprinkle with parsley before serving.